JohnySeven/TWatchSK/README.md

 is not connected.

 ### Signal K
-(NOTE: Before you connect to the SK Server the very first time, you might want to set your watch's name, on the Watch Info menu, described below.
-You don't have to, but if you don't, you'll have to re-authorize the watch's SK Server access when you do change the watch's name.)
 This screen shows the current status of the connection to the SK Server (shows the server address and the SK Server version number if connected), and provides buttons for managing the connection to the SK Server.
 Note that you can make the initial connection to the Server by specifically entering its IP address and port number, or by using the "Find SK Server w/ mDNS" button: both methods are described below.